neogeographica/chaintool/docs/overview.rst

    chaintool cmd set -q foo 'echo "{message=hi!}"'

-We could then execute that command with this invocation:
+Once that command has been created, we could execute it like so:

 .. code-block:: none

    chaintool cmd run foo message=whoa

-In that case the first (required) positional argument specifies the command to run, and then we can specify additional arguments to manipulate the command's placeholders.
+In that case the first (required) positional argument after ``cmd run`` specifies the command to run, and then we can specify additional arguments to manipulate the command's placeholders.

 The subsections below, and the other pages of this user guide, go into more detail about how to use each of the commandgroups and their operations.
 Two more things should be mentioned at this point: